-Jewish Beliefs on Drug and Alcohol Addiction and Rehab
+Jewish Beliefs On Drug And Alcohol Addiction And Rehab

 As is the case with members of all faiths, many adherents of the Jewish religion suffer from addiction.
-Unfortunately, the vast majority will never seek treatment, despite the fact that it is much more likely to lead to longterm sobriety.
+Unfortunately, the vast majority will never seek treatment, despite the fact that it is much more likely to lead to long-term sobriety.
 Luckily, there are many Jewish drug and alcohol rehab options available, along with many non-Jewish options that provide quality care.

 What Is Judaism?

 Judaism is a religion that began at least 4,000 years ago in the Middle East.
 The holy book of Judaism, called the Torah, explores laws for practicing Jews to practice and honor the will of God.
 Abraham is a central figure in the Jewish faith, and his grandson Jacob was called Israel.
 The descendants of Israel were called the Israelites.
-The Torah includes the Ten Commandments.
-There is another sacred book called the Tehakh, which contains ancient writings, as well as the Talmud.
+The Torah includes the 10 Commandments.
+There is another sacred book called the Tehakh, which contains ancient writings as well as the Talmud.
 Presently, there are 14 to 15 million practitioners of Judaism globally, with 80% living in either Israel or the USA.

-Jewish Attitudes on Addiction
+Jewish Attitudes On Addiction

 There is a stigma against addiction in the Jewish community.
 Some of this stems from guilt and shame surrounding substance abuse some adherents of Judaism may cast on others.
 This can be especially painful, because feelings of shame and guilt are often experienced deeply by individuals with substance use disorders.

 Due to traditional religious values, some Jewish people may be taken by surprise upon learning of drug or alcohol abuse in their community.
-Some people believe there are no mental disabilities, or substance abuse in this community.
-The stereotype includes the “nice Jewish boy or girl who doesn’t do drugs,” as well as the disconnection of those who have become lost in addiction.
+Some people believe there are no mental disabilities or substance abuse in this community.
+The stereotype includes the “nice Jewish boy or girl who doesn’t do drugs” as well as the disconnection of those who have become lost in addiction.

 Unfortunately, an increase of Jewish-related substance abuse cases has caused many Jewish leaders to take interest in addressing the issue.
 Many are hoping this encourages Jewish individuals suffering with substance use disorders to take action and get the help they need, knowing there is support in their community.

 The guilt of substance abuse and the shame others place on members in their community is changing, however.
-In particular, many Jewish individuals are impacted by the devastating effects of opioids and are getting help.
+In particular, many Jewish individuals are impacted by the devastating effects of Opioids and are getting help.
 Treatment centers have supported this by including Jewish-focused 12-Step principles to treat patients.